A QUESTION OF LIFE, RELIGION,

 A. Some of the scriptures, such as in the Chronicles of the Kings of Judah and Israel, are simply genealogical records.
 Some parts are manifestly unspiritual and quite useless for spiritual growth, as for example some of the deeds of David's mighty warriors.
 Would you maintain that the details of how people were slaughtered is of any spiritual value?

 Don't Christians habitually read some parts of the Bible more than others?
 And why do they do so?
-It is either because certain scriptures meet immediate needs or, more likely, because some parts are evidently more inspired than others.
+It is either because certain scriptures meet immediate needs or, more likely, because some parts are evidently more inspirational than others.

 Q. Could you give an example?